Crunch-io/ta-da/simulated_user_testing/README.rst

   - Enter ``sim-editor-1@crunch.io`` for "Owner email"
   - After the project is created, add user ``sim-user-1@crunch.io`` to the project

+After creating the "Sim Profiles" project, create a "Previous" sub project in it.

 Create a directory: ``/remote/simulated_user_testing/metadata``

 Put in this directory a large Profiles dataset payload to use as a template.